-The Department has received 41 form letters in support, 2 other letters of support, including from Yimby Law, and 3 letters in opposition to the Project, including from Tenderloin Housing Clinic, TNDC, Tenant Associations Coalition of San Francisco neighborhood groups, and one phone call in opposition.
+To date (as of 4/6/21), the Department has received 51 form letters in support, 3 other letters of support, including from Yimby Law and Project Access.
+SF Housing Action Coalition submitted support and a petition in support signed by 42.
+The support for the Project is focused on the development of new housing, below market rate options, community-serving retail and new home for the Fifth Church of Christ, Scientist.
+The Department has received 4 letters in opposition to the Project, including from Tenderloin Housing Clinic, TNDC, Tenant Associations Coalition of San Francisco neighborhood groups, Tenderloin Tenants, and one phone call in opposition.
 The opposition to the Project is centered on the shift to group housing, concerns about the community engagement process, and a neighbor's perception that the church has not been a good neighbor.
-The support for the Project is focused on the development of new housing, below market rate options, community-serving retail and new home for the Fifth Church of Christ, Scientist.
-An additional letter was received regarding the adequacy of the Addendum prepared for the project.
+One letter was received regarding the adequacy of the Addendum prepared for the project.
+Central City